graphql/graphql-spec/rfcs/InputUnion.md

 Preferably without loss of functionality.

+### Input unions should be expressed efficiently in the query and on the wire

+The less typing and fewer bytes transmitted, the better.

+### Input unions should be performant for servers

+Ideally a server does not have to do much computation to determine which concrete type is represented by an input.

 ## Use Cases

 There have been a variety of use cases described by users asking for an abstract input type.